ShreyashDhamane/java-project/README.md

 ## 🖼 Screens & UX Flow

 Below are all the major screens in **MoneyManager**, along with visuals and explanations of how the user interacts with them.

-> ⚠️ Replace all placeholder image paths (`images/...`) with your actual screenshot paths.

 ---